pjsg/littlefs/FUZZING.md

 of real disk I/O during these tests.
 If your drive is an SSD, then this will save lots of writes to the SSD -- which is a good thing!

-* As of v2.1.4, the two test cases in aflresults demonstrate the slow rename and the lfs_ctz_find assert failure.
+* As of v2.1.4, there are a number of test cases in aflresults that demonstrate various failures.

+* The driver code simulates power failures happening at *any* time.
+In particular, it uses the model of writing bytes one at a time to the flash, and then, if the power failure happens *during* the write of a byte, then only some of the bits may be cleared.